-HARDY PERRITT AWARD FOR EXCELLENCE IN WRITING - The family of the late Dr. Henry Hardy Perritt of Whitehouse, Texas, has established this scholarship in his memory.
-The scholarship will go each year preferably to a sophomore who has demonstrated excellence in writing and who plans to continue his/her education.
+HARDY PERRITT AWARD FOR EXCELLENCE IN WRITING - The family of Dr. Henry Hardy Perritt of Whitehouse, Texas, established this scholarship in his memory.
+This scholarship will go each year preferably to a sophomore who has demonstrated excellence in writing and who plans to continue his/her education.